Security Measures: Protecting Your Data While Submitting Service Requests Online

 What Is Two-Factor Authentication?

 Two-Factor Authentication (2FA), sometimes called Multi-Factor Authentication (MFA), is an extra layer of security for your online accounts.
-It requires you to provide two different types of verification to prove your identity, even after you’ve entered your password.
-This makes it significantly harder for unauthorised users to access your accounts.
+It requires you to provide two different types of verification to prove your identity, even after you have entered your password.

-Think of it as needing two keys to open a safe instead of just one.
-Even if someone steals your password, they won’t be able to get in without the second factor.
+Even if someone steals your password, they will not be able to get in without the second factor.
 This added step is crucial for protecting sensitive online service requests and financial transactions.

 Your password is the first factor – something you know.
 The second factor is typically something you have (like your phone or a hardware token) or something you are (like a fingerprint or facial scan).
 Combining these two elements drastically reduces the risk of unauthorised access.

-Even if a hacker manages to steal your password through a phishing attack or data breach, they still won’t have the second factor.
+Even if a hacker manages to steal your password through a phishing attack or data breach, they still will not have the second factor.
 This makes 2FA one of the most effective ways to secure your critical online accounts in 2026.
 Many government and financial services now offer or mandate 2FA.

 When you enable 2FA, after entering your password, the system will prompt you for a second verification.
 This could be a one-time password (OTP) sent to your registered mobile number or email, a code generated by an authenticator app (like Google Authenticator), or a biometric scan.

 You then enter this second code or complete the biometric step to log in.
 This process ensures that only you, with access to both your password and your second verification method, can gain entry to the account.
-It’s a quick and simple step that provides immense security benefits, particularly for sensitive government services or banking portals.
+It is a quick and simple step that provides immense security benefits, particularly for sensitive government services or banking portals.

 Step 1: Enable 2FA on your account settings.
 Look for security or privacy settings within your online service portal, such as your bank’s net banking or a government e-portal, and activate the Two-Factor Authentication option.